MLHale/nebraska-gencyber/teachers/firewall/README.md

 | 2      | outbound      | localnet      |   any         | any       | accept   |
 | 3      | any           | any           |   any         | any       | reject   |

 **Rule 1** permits externally initiated requests (Direction: inbound) to a webserver behind the firewall.
-So the source is “any”, since we cannot anticipate a specific IP address at the time of writing the rule.
+So the source is “any” since we cannot anticipate a specific IP address at the time of writing the rule.
 The destination is the IP address of the webserver and the service specifies the port number where the service is typically hosted.
 That would be port 80 for a web server.
 If these three match an incoming packet then the action is “ACCEPT”

 **Rule 2** permits internally initiated requests (Direction: outbound) out to the Internet.
-So the source is any ip address in the local network, which we specify as a range of IP addresses but stated here as "localnet".
+So the source is any IP address in the local network, which we specify as a range of IP addresses but stated here as "localnet".
 The destination and the service cannot be anticipated at the time of writing the rule so both are specified as “any”.
 If a packet matches these conditions then the action is "ACCEPT".

 **Rule 3** is to deny all other traffic that does not match the previous rules.
 So all three match conditions are specified as “any” and the action is "REJECT".

 ### Question

 What would happen if we re-ordered these rules?
-Specifically if Rule 3 was exchanged with Rule 1.
+Specifically, if Rule 3 was exchanged with Rule 1.

 Discussion:
 * Rule 3 is often implemented as a "Default Policy", instead of an explicit rule in the table.
 This policy applies ONLY if a packet matches NONE of the rules specified for the firewall.
 More on this shortly.